parttimenerd/swp/README.md

             - `dot`: folder to output dot files for the bit graphs of the methods in different iterations and the call-graph
                 - default: empty string, produces no dot files
+            - `csmaxrec`: if > 0, each sub analysis uses a call-string based handler for evaluation method invocations, using the computed summary edges as `bot` and the passed value as `maxrec`.
+Likely improves precision but also increases the size of the summary edges.
 - the combobox labeled *Min-Cut* allows to choose between several minimum-cut algorithms for the analysis
     - the JUNG version is correct and optimal